topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 ## Proposal

-- Dynamic Provisioning can be scored based on available space
+- The score of nodes based on available space can be taken into account when dynamic provisioning

 <!--
 This is where we get down to the specifics of what the proposal actually is.